csgf/cloudapps/docs/index.rst

 - click on the *third* accordion of the portlet,

-- select the binary release

-- upload the input files OR use the pre-configured demo ones, and

-- select the Max Wall Clock Time (WCT) requested for the execution as shown in the below figure:
+- select the VM template to run on the EGI FedCloud or the CHAIN-REDS Cloud Testbed as shown in the below figure:

 .. image:: images/CLOUDAPPS_inputs.jpg
       :align: center